-Section 12 Semi-Conductor Converters (2021)
+Section 12 Semi-Conductor Converters (2023)

-- 1. The requirements in this Section apply to semi-conductor converters for motor drives, uninterruptible power system(UPS) and semi-conductor rectifiers(hereinafter referred to as "rectifiers") not less than 5 kW. - 2.
+- 1. The requirements in this Section apply to semi-conductor converters(hereinafter referred to as "converters") uninterruptible power system(UPS) and semi-conductor rectifiers(hereinafter referred to as "rectifiers") not less than 5kW.
+(2023) - 2.
 Accessories of the rectifier are to be in accordance with all applicable requirements in this Chapter.